allenshi820/allenshi820.github.io/_posts/2016-03-27-Two-Sigma-Rental-Listings.md

 ## Features
 Let's first take a look at what features are available to us.
 For this dataset, we have:

-1.Number of Bedrooms
+- Number of Bedrooms
-2.Number of Bathrooms
+- Number of Bathrooms
-3..
-Building ID
+- Building ID
-4. Create \\
+- Create

 ## Exploratory Data Analysis
 The interest level is categorized into three classes - high, medium and low.
 Let's first take a look at the geographic distribution of all the listings' interest level.